Dirt Bike Rider Racing in Dessert

 9. Honda CRF250R – $7999

 This Honda model made the 9th spot on our list, and it’s no surprise, as Honda is one of the largest dirt bike manufacturers.
-The CRF250R is one of their better-known models.
+The CRF250R features a 4-stroke engine with a shortened right-side exhaust pipe for better top-end and low-end performance.

 Features: